 In cases of information theft which use human psychological techniques or deceitful approaches, prevention is difficult if only relying on infrastructure countermeasures.
 We will enhance our employees’ information security knowledge and understanding through initiatives by the Information Security Committee, internal training programs and simulated cyber terrorism training sessions.

-Participation rate in information security training KPI
+Participation rate in information security education and training KPI

 Number of training sessions conducted for targeted cyber attack emails KPI